chitrangad/Python_Search_App/README.md

 ## Simple Search App in Python using Whoosh and RE

 The project implements 3 kinds of searches:

-1.Simple string search
+1. Simple string search
-2.Regular expression search using RE
+2. Regular expression search using RE
-3.Indexed search using Whoosh
+3. Indexed search using Whoosh

 ## Usage
 Copy the files indexer.py and searcher.py in the directory of your choice